 Shown with a Trijicon RM06 optic on a milled non-DPO

 slide using a Trijicon 1911/2011 specific mounting plate

 Biggest Pro: Excellent Trigger

 The Walther PPQ is very well known for its excellent factory trigger.
 The PDP is an updated optics ready version of the PPQ with better grip texture and aggressive slide serrations.
 Just like the PPQ, the PDP's trigger is excellent for a factory striker fired handgun and the gun has very good ergonomics.
 The biggest issue with the gun is that the optics mounting system does not have any type of locating lugs or recoil bosses for an optic mounting plate to index on.
 It is simply just a flat pocket milled into the slide with two threaded holes for the screws to hold an optic mounting plate in place.
 If the optic mounting plate that is used is not precision cut to perfectly fit that milled pocket front to back, there will be unnecessary shear forces placed on the mounting screws each time the gun cycles during recoil which could potentially fatigue and break them.
 There is also no lateral support for the mounting plates, so a harsh bump on the side of the optic could potentially fatigue and break the screws.

-*NOTE: All new PDP handguns produced in mid 2022 are supposed to come with an optics cut that now has locating lugs for the plates.
-This eliminates the biggest Con of this gun, and potentially makes it the best striker fired compact gun on the market!
+*NOTE: All new PDP handguns produced in mid 2022 (designated as "2.0") come with an optics cut that now has locating lugs for the plates.
+This eliminates the biggest Con of this gun, and potentially makes it the best striker fired optics ready compact on the market!